megh2001/pantry-helper/README.md

 # Pantry Tracker & Recipe Bot

-A full-stack web application designed to help you manage your pantry inventory efficiently and discover new recipes based on the ingredients you already have.
-This project uses FastAPI for the backend and React for the frontend.
+A comprehensive LLM application that tracks your pantry, recommends recipes and automatically manages your shopping lists This project uses FastAPI for the backend and React for the frontend.

 ## Features

-- **Receipt Processing:** Upload images of your grocery receipts to automatically add items to your pantry using OpenAI's GPT-4o mini Vision model.
+- **Receipt Processing:** Upload images of your grocery receipts to automatically add items to your pantry using OpenAI's GPT-4o mini model.
 - **Inventory Management:** Keep track of item quantities, units, and categories.
 - **Recipe Recommendations:** Get intelligent recipe suggestions based on your current pantry stock and optional user prompts (e.g., "quick dinner ideas", "vegetarian meals").
 - **Ingredient Usage Tracking:** When you decide to make a recipe, the app can automatically deduct the used ingredients from your pantry.